HamidMushtaq/SparkGA1/README.md

 This of course assumes that you have an environment variable $HADOOP_INSTALL that points to the hadoop's home directory.

+## Compiling
+For compiling, go the the program folder and type `sbt package`.
+Likewise, for compiling the filesDownloader utility, go the filesDownloader folder and type `sbt package`.
+The code for the chunker utility can be found at https://github.com/HamidMushtaq/FastqChunker, but a compiled jar file is also placed in the chunker folder here.

 ## Files required

 Before you run SparkGA, make sure you have the following files available.

 1. The input xml file which contains configuration parameters for running SparkGA.
-Each tag for that xml file is explained in Section **Configuration files**.
+Each tag for that xml file is explained in Section **Configuration file for SparkGA**.

 2. All the reference and index files.
 This means files such as the fasta, bwt, dict and known snp vcf files etc. These are the same files that are required for the classical GATK pipeline from broad.
 These files are required to be available in a folder or in the HDFS, depending upon whether you are running SparkGA in local or cluster (yarn-client or yarn-cluster) mode.
 For cluster mode, you can put these files on the local directories of each node in three different ways.
 This is explained later in this document in Section **Putting reference and index files on each node of the cluster**.
 Note that the .dict file should also be present in SparkGA'S main folder.

-3. The input fastq files, either in compressed (gzipped) or uncompressed form.
-For a single-ended input, only one fastq file is requied, while for pair-ended input, two files are required.
+3. The input FASTQ files, either in compressed (gzipped) or uncompressed form.
+For a single-ended input, only one FASTQ file is requied, while for pair-ended input, two files are required.
 The chunker program can be used to make chunks or interleaved chunks (for paired-ended input) from the input files.
 However, this chunking can be done in parallel with the execution of SparkGA, by simply adding two extra parameters in the input xml file.
 More on this is described later in this document.
 When chunking is done in parallel, SparkGA will start execution as soon as the first chunks are made available by the chunker program.
 In this way, the chunker program could be uploading the chunks on the fly.

 4. All the tools in one directory.
 This path of this directory is specified as the value of ```toolsFolder``` in the input xml file.
 The following tools should be in the ```toolsFolder``` directory.
 	* bwa 0.7.x